GLEIF-IT/sally/README.md

 vLEI-server -s schema/acdc -c samples/acdc -o samples/oobis
 ```

-And leave the server running to is is accessible to Sally and the agents running from KERIpy.
+And leave the server running to as is accessible to Sally and the agents running from KERIpy.

 ### KERIpy

 From KERIpy you will run 1 server that provide witnesses.
-In addition you will run a shell script which uses `kli` to
+In addition, you will run a shell script which uses `kli` to
 execute KERI commands to create identifiers and issue credentials.

 First, to install all required dependencies run: